 A certificate of deposit (CD) is an account that you can use to save money for a set period of time.

 When you open a CD, you have to decide how much money to put in the account and how long you want to keep the money in the account.
 For example, you may choose to open a one-year CD.
 CD terms can range from a few months to five years or longer.

-Once the account is open, you cannot withdraw your money until the chosen amount of time passes.
+Once the account is open, you cannot withdraw your money until the selected amount of time has passed.
 If you do, you usually have to pay a penalty fee.
 In exchange for this loss in flexibility, banks tend to offer higher interest rates on CDs than on other accounts.

 Most CDs offer fixed rates throughout their term.
 Once you lock in your interest rate, it won’t change, making CDs good for savers who want a guarantee that their interest rate won’t drop.
 However, if market rates rise, the money in the CD will be stuck at a lower rate, which can make long-term CDs a risk.

 A money market account differs from a CD in that the money market account has checking account features.
 For instance, you can usually write checks from it.
 You may also get a debit card.
 Additionally, a CD is a time-deposit account, while a money market account isn’t.

 Typically, a money market account pays less than a CD because a CD requires you to keep your cash in the account for a set period of time.
 Some of the top money market accounts earn up to 0.60 APY, according to Bankrate, while some three-year CDs pay up to 1.10 percent.
 Money market accounts with higher yields typically require you to maintain a higher balance.